p3palazzo/comparative-histories/chapter.md

 fragmentary subject matter.
-We have also seen how architectural history textbooks crafted for professional education have struggled to evade the determinism of the comparative approach, even when the critical method underpins their premises.
+We have also seen how architectural history textbooks crafted for professional education have struggled to evade the determinism of the comparative approach, even when the critical method underpinned their premises.
 This process thus represents an incomplete transition from the study of buildings within the disciplinary framework of architecture, and towards a non-disciplinary historiographic ideal of the past as an entirely textual construct.